ABOUT STIs

 It is unclear what leads to these changes in the levels of bacteria that cause BV.

-BV isn’t classified as a sexually transmitted infection (STI), but you’re at a higher risk of developing the condition if you’re sexually active.
+BV isn’t classified as a STI, but you’re at a higher risk of developing the condition if you’re sexually active.
 There’s evidence that having BV can make you more at risk of catching STIs such as chlamydia.
 This is possible because the change in bacteria levels inside the vagina reduces the protection against infection.

 If you have BV you may be able to pass the condition to sexual partners if they have a vagina, although it’s not clear how this happens.
 There’s no evidence to suggest the bacteria causing BV can affect male sexual partners.